donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 ### 2.1 Your next Steps

 You are now in the role of a **reviewer**.
-Just think of yourself as a professor of your choice:
+Just imagine that you are a professor of your choosing:

 ![Professor](assets/img/prof.gif)